Fix Ghost of Tsushima PC Audio Cutting Out or Crackling

 Frequently asked questions

-Will changing the sample rate affect my audio quality?
+Will changing the sample rate affect audio quality in other games?

 Subscribe for fast, no-fluff fixes and best settings guides